rbfx/rbfx-docs/pages/documentation/build.md

    cmake --build cmake-build-uwp --config Release
    ```

-   This command builds the project in Release mode.
+   This command builds the project in Release configuration.

+   Alternatively, you may open the Visual Studio project a generated  in `cmake-build-uwp` directory.

 ## Building on Linux